 Two interrelated key problems pose a challenge to significantly improve employability and employment in Georgia that can only be addressed by a joint PPP effort.
 P(1): Ineffective ES provision; As evidenced by the low placement rates referenced above, the ESS of the SSA are currently only very modestly contributing to reducing the information asymmetry on the Georgian labour market.
 In fact, the ESS have been set up only in 2014, and are thus still at an early stage of their institutional capacity building efforts.
 Exchange of experience and know-how with international partners and local NGOs is therefore key.
-Next to specialized programs, the job portal Worknet forms the core of the ESS, where automatic matching of jobseekers and vacancies is, at least in theory, possible, but so far not implemented However, in a situation where still 28 % of respondents claim to never use the internet (NDI 2019) and socially vulnerable households may be cut off from power supply in case of non-payment of electricity bills, relying on electronic matching only is clearly not sufficient.
+Next to specialized programs, the job portal Worknet forms the core of the ESS, where automatic matching of jobseekers and vacancies is, at least in theory, possible, but so far not implemented.
+However, in a situation where still 28 % of respondents claim to never use the internet (NDI 2019) and socially vulnerable households may be cut off from power supply in case of non-payment of electricity bills, relying on electronic matching only is clearly not sufficient.
 Moreover, many jobseekers lack the skills necessary to deal with the worknet.
 Personal counselling, therefore, remains indispensable.
 The implementation of a new model of public employment services was slow, as remarked by the latest EU Association Implementation Report on Georgia.
 The transformation of the ESS into a separate LEPL – the SESA – offers a chance to speed up the process.
 At the same time, as the proper functioning of the future SESA is sine qua non for any project aiming to considerably improve public ES provision, failing to support the SESA would aggravate the problem.
 P (2): Insufficient support to skills development: Due to the lack of active, anticipating public employment policies, there is a significant skills mismatch, especially in the regions.
 Long-term unemployed in particular find it hard to (re)-integrate into the job market.
 There is a serious lack of professional trainings and counselling offers.
-This problem will be addressed by setting up a replicable CSO-led coaching mechanism for individuals complementing efforts by the government.at the same time, CSO-led initiatives can supplement and provide inspiration to the government-led efforts.
+This problem will be addressed by setting up a replicable CSO-led coaching mechanism for individuals complementing efforts by the government.

 Refer to any significant plans undertaken at national, regional and/or local level relevant to the action and describe how the action will relate to such plans.